nodeGame/NDDB/README.md

 ## Usage

-Create an instance of NDDB
+Create an instance of NDDB:

 ```javascript
     var NDDB = require('NDDB').NDDB;
     var db = new NDDB();
 ```

-Insert an item into the database
+Insert an item into the database:

 ```javascript
     db.insert({